-Some day a few years ago, I saw some quilting fabric, got intrigued and bought some.
+Some day a few years ago, I saw some quilting fabric, got intrigued and bought it.
 After that first quilt I was hooked and haven't had a day without piecing, quilting or plotting new quilts since.

 Our last name is Steinert which translates to stone, hence the name QuiltStones.